Boroughs | Hackney

 Hackney Central

 Hackney Central is the civic and cultural heart of Hackney, a key hub where transport routes come together, and a growing town centre with a diverse retail offer, a thriving evening economy, and iconic cultural facilities.
-Identified as a key strategic location for growth and investment, the Council is aiming for 3,000 new jobs and 1,000 new homes in Hackney Central, centred around investment in key sites, improving public spaces and transport infrastructure.
+Identified as a key strategic location for growth and investment, the Council is aiming for 3,000 new jobs and 1,000 new homes in Hackney Central, centred around investment in key sites, improving public spaces and transport infrastructure and kickstarted through £19m in new investment for the town centre through the government’s Levelling Up Fund.
 An ambitious regeneration programme for Council-owned sites in Hackney Central will contribute to these ambitions, with innovative partnerships, co-creation collaboration with town centre stakeholders providing exciting opportunities to deliver new homes, jobs, workspace, public realm and cultural uses.

 Development value: Circa £200m